andrewberls/arabica/README.md

 `arabica clean` - Removes the output file specified in `arabica.json`

+## Example
+There is a simple example set up in the [example/ directory](https://github.com/andrewberls/arabica/tree/master/example).

 ## Installation
 Arabica is distributed as an [npm](http://npmjs.org/) package.
 To install, type
 ```